phetsims/phet-info/deployment-info/chipper-2.0.md

 perennial# grunt dev --repo=chains --brands=phet,phet-io
 ```

+## If working off campus, install the VPN

+- If you work exclusivley on campus, this step is not required.
+- If you plan on deploying sims from a remote location, install the Cisco Anyconnect Secure Mobility Client from https://oit.colorado.edu/services/network-internet-services/vpn.

 ## Configure build-local.json settings

 Your default build configuration is specified in `~/.phet/build-local.json`.
 Describing or identifying the entries in `build-local.json` is beyond the scope of this document; ask a PhET developer for help in setting up this file.
 At a minimum you will need `devUsername` and `buildServerAuthorizationCode`.
 A few handy keys: